Whether new to fishing or already a pro, the best shallow water fish finder will give you the perfect fishing

 CHIRP Sonar System

 First, it features an excellent CHIRP sonar system.
 It operates at dual frequencies: 77kHz and 200kHz.
-This is an excellent pair of frequencies that will help you catch fish and return full-handed.
+This excellent pair of frequencies will help you catch fish and return full-handed.
 Thanks to this fish finder, fishing will never disappoint you again!

 Garmin Striker 4 is waterproof with a rating of IPX7.
 So, it can stand exposure to water up to 1 meter for half an hour.

 It has a portable design that many fishers love.
-The best thing about this fish finder is that it works well on smaller boats too.
+The best thing about this fish finder is that it works well on smaller boats.

-Even a newbie doesn’t have a lot of issues navigating around the settings.
+Even a newbie doesn’t have many issues navigating the settings.
 Also, the keypads are big enough to control.

 Garmin Striker 4 has a good power rating.
 So, it can go in both fresh and saltwater.
 Its high power gives a better-quality image.